 Each month participants are responsible for listing all controlled substances in AOS.
-This includes a start and end date, physician's name & dosage.
-This must be updated every month, otherwise participant will be considered noncompliant if they test positive and if currently working as a nurse will be removed from work.
+When a prescription is filled or refilled a prescription report must be submitted in AOS and include a start and end date, physician's name, dosage, pharmacy name, and either the corresponding prescription or pharmacy report.
+This must be updated with every filled or refilled prescription for controlled substances; otherwise participant will be considered noncompliant if they test positive and if currently working as a nurse, will be removed from work.